 There's a lot to like about the Mercedes-Benz CLA.
-It drives as sharp as it looks and it comes with plenty of features to keep you interested.
-However, even at its base price, it's considerably more expensive than its direct competitors, and adding options causes that price to skyrocket.
+It drives as sharp as it looks and comes with plenty of interesting features.
+But even at its base price, it's considerably more expensive than competitors, and adding options causes that price to skyrocket.
 We like the CLA, but not for the price.Read full review

 The CLA is the least expensive car you can buy with a three-pointed star on its grille.
 Yes, the GLA is slightly less expensive to start, but it's an SUV.
 So if you're committed to both a car and a Mercedes and on a modest budget, the CLA may be your car.
 Mercedes calls the sloping-roof CLA a coupe, but it has four doors like the other contenders in this diminutive segment.
 And it's loaded with tech, both standard and optional.
 Unfortunately, its starting price is thousands more than its small German rivals.